-M Master's Program D Doctoral Program ALAS is conducted every semester (four times in total).
+Master's Program D Doctoral Program ALAS is conducted every semester (four times in total).
 This system is for assessing and confirming each student's achievement status of the five educational focuses: Find, Analyze, Plan, Do and See, as well as knowledge of the three areas: Financial/Natural Resource Design, Spatial/Environmental Design and Organizational/Behavioral Design.
-Basic Master's Seminar/Special Master's Seminar/Special Master's Research Work are reviewed and assessed in the following three phases: the Research Design Presentation (Fall semester of the 1st year), the Mid-term Presentation and the Final Presentation (Fall semester of the 2nd year).
+Basic Master's Seminar/Special Master's Seminar/Special Master's Research Work are reviewed and assessed in the following three phases: the Research Design Presentation (1st year), the Mid-term Presentation and the Final Presentation (2nd year).
 Achievement status of the competences and progress of dissertation are reviewed and assessed by Advisory Group in the following four phases: Special Doctoral Seminar in Policy and Planning Sciences I, II, III and IV.
-Furthermore, Dissertation Examination is conducted after going through the two phases: Preliminary Examination (a part of Special Doctoral Research Work in Policy and Planning Sciences I) and Final Defense (a part of Special Doctoral Research Work in Policy and Planning Sciences I).
+Furthermore, Dissertation Examination is conducted after going through the two phases: Preliminary Examination (a part of Special Doctoral Research Work in Policy and Planning Sciences I) and Planning Sciences I) and Planning Sciences II.